 Headhunter is new on the scene for recruiting.
 It allows job seekers to bypass the applicant tracking system (ATS) while employers benefit from seeing a candidate, talk, smile and answer questions.
 The job seeker, in turn, gets a video preview of the employer and job.
 It’s like a dating app for job seekers.
 If there’s a match, the job seeker is then encouraged to fill out an online application.
 Prices start at $49 per month.

 Bonus — FitSmallBusiness Reviews (Reviews of the Best HR Software)

 One of the best tools for HR professionals are HR software reviews that provide access to real-life user feedback on common tools, such as job boards, timekeeping apps and payroll software.
-Our reviews provide an overview of the software, its cost, features and feedback from real users.
-Here’s a link to all our HR software reviews.

 The Bottom Line

 HR software isn’t one-size-fits-all.
 The H in HR stands for human.
 Therefore, HR software is any tool that can automate or improve the people-management functions of a business.
 We hope this article has exposed you to some of the best HR software and new fresh HR tools out there.
 We’d love to know what you find helpful as you go about your day-to-day work with humans.